Shahar-St/Exam-Management-System/README.md

 # Exam-Management-System
+*currently in development*

 Developers: [Shahar-St](https://github.com/Shahar-St), [GalMirovsky](https://github.com/GalMirovsky), [adar2](https://github.com/adar2) and [ronnieshafran](https://github.com/ronnieshafran).

 ## What is this project?

 This project is a university system to manage and execute exams.
 * *Teachers* can create and edit questions and then combine a few into an exam.
-They can execute exams online and view past exams statistics.
+They can execute exams online and view past exams' statistics.
 * *Students* can take exams online or download them to their local machine.
-They cam also watch their prev exams and grades.
+They can also watch their prev exams and grades.
 * *Dean* can watch different types of statistical reports and approve time extension during exams.

 ## How was it built?